trippdavis/Pokedex-Day2/README2.md

 The return value is a function that, when called and passed `{pokemon: pokemon}` as an argument should return the actual rendered html.

-Write the template code to to display a single Pokemon, recreating `renderPokemonDetail` to display the Pokemon (but not the list of toys yet!).
+Write the template code to display a single Pokemon, recreating `renderPokemonDetail` to display the Pokemon (but not the list of toys yet!).
 Remember to use `<%%= ... %>` in your template, so that Rails doesn't try to interpret it.